If you plan your career you’re more likely to succeed

 “High-level construal’s led to decreased preferences for immediate over delayed outcomes, greater physical endurance, stronger intentions to exert self-control, and less positive evaluations of temptations that undermine self-control”

-In every day language that translates into “dream big, plan small.”
+You got that right?
+In everyday language that translates into “dream big, plan small.”

 Set a calendar reminder or an alert to review your monthly goals.
 What do you hope to accomplish in that particular month?
 Could it be to network, write a report, complete a project, get up and move every hour, prepare a healthy meal, finish a book, have lunch with friends or spend time with your kids?
 It doesn’t matter.
 [Tweet “Write those goals down.”]
 When things are written down, as Steve Maraboli says: